Modeling and Computational Fluid Dynamics Validation of a Nonholonomically Constrained Two-Rigid-Body Swimming System: Introduction

-Here, we study a two-rigid-body ``slot-car" model of fish-like locomotion consisting of a ``head" and a ``tail" rigid body.
-The head is constrained to move along a straight line (analogous to a slot-car track), while the tail oscillates relative to the head and interacts with the fluid through the NH constraint at the fin location.
-A single NH constraint is imposed at the tail fin, providing a simple mechanism that generates effective locomotion.
 We derive the strongly nonlinear equations of motion using Lagrange multipliers, approximate them to cubic nonlinearity, and analyze the system's behavior using harmonic balance method and numerical solutions.
 We then conduct CFD simulations to validate the NH constraint as a low-order model of fin-fluid interaction in this simple mechanism, using parameters matched to the low-order mechanics model as closely as possible while acknowledging necessary concessions.
 This comparison allows us to examine how Reynolds number, tail-fin oscillation amplitude and oscillation frequency affect swimming dynamics, as understanding parameter sensitivity in swimming dynamics is important \cite{McMillenHolmes2006,kelly2009}.

 This work has two primary aims: (1) to demonstrate that a simple model with two rigid bodies and a single NH constraint can generate swimming-like locomotion patterns, and (2) to evaluate the validity of modeling assumptions by comparing results to CFD simulations that capture full fluid-structure interaction.
 If the NH constraint is validated as a reasonable approximation of fluid-structure interaction in this idealized setting, we hypothesize that this concept can be extended to more realistic models of fish locomotion without slot constraints and with multiple fins.

 In what follows, we derive the nonholonomic low-order model of undulatory locomotion with a slot constraint, analyze its dynamics, characterize its behavior in effective swimming regimes, and present CFD-based evaluations of its assumptions.
 A deeper understanding of low-order fin-fluid models will have significant implications for biological studies and biomimetic design, and potentially other applications \cite{LiuQuSongChen2025,MylonasSayer2012,WangEtal2023,KimEtal2010}.